kdolic/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+- This hook lets you add nested routes to your application such that you can change a single parameter in the URL without having to change the whole thing.

 1. How would you explain form validation to someone who has never programmed before?

+- Making sure to meet a certain minimum or standard that the form is asking for when filling it out.
+For example, making the password a minimum of 8 characters long including a number within it.

 1. In 1-2 sentences, define end to end testing.

+- End to end testing basically asks "can a user accomplish an action?".
+End to end tests focus on UI and mimic how a user might interact with an app, simulating real events like button clicks, scrolls, form submits, and the like.

 ## Instructions